Oncor ® Power Outage | Map | Dallas | 888-313-4747

 Protect Yourself from Energy Bill Rate Spikes from Demand Surges Caused by Outages

-Power outages caused by excess electricity demand can result in sizeable electricity rate spikes, creating large increases in your monthly energy bills if you are not on a fixed-rate plan which locks in your rate.
+Power outages caused by excess electricity demand can result in sizable electricity rate spikes, creating large increases in your monthly energy bills if you are not on a fixed-rate plan which locks in your rate.
 Demand spikes are more likely to occur during the sweltering summer months when electricity is needed most.

 Energy Rates: If you are on a variable energy rate plan such as an index rate plan, month-to-month plan, or wholesale rate plan that floats with the market, you can prevent unexpected bill increases by protecting yourself with a low-cost fixed-rate plan from the most trusted Dallas electric companies.
 Use our Electricity Fact Label Guide to determine whether an electricity plan is a good fit in relation to your home’s usage.